Freesat: Satellite dish

 The service makes use of the same group of Astra satellites at 28.2°E as the Sky subscription satellite service.
 This means that a satellite dish which is positioned to receive these services will be capable of receiving Freesat, with the addition of a suitable receiver (or Television with the receiver built-in).
 Provided that the LNB has sufficient outputs, a single dish may be used to receive multiple services (i.e. Sky and Freesat).
 However, a dish with an LNB for the Sky Q service cannot be used with most types of Freesat receivers because Sky Q uses a wideband LNB which is incompatible with most models of Freesat receiver.
 A "Hybrid" Sky Q LNB can be used as it has both wideband outputs for Sky Q and conventional universal LNB outputs for non-Sky Q receivers, including Freesat.
 In 2020 a new generation of Freesat boxes was launched, these work with regular LNBs and also Sky Q LNBs.

 For users who do not currently have a satellite dish, Freesat offers an installation service which is made available through retailers and which is advertised in a leaflet included with Freesat receivers.
 A suitable dish may also be installed by the user or a non-Freesat-affiliated installer.

 Ireland

 While Freesat systems work in Ireland, official branded Freesat receivers are not widely or officially marketed in the country.
 On 23 October 2008, several Irish retail chains, including Maplin, Tesco Ireland and PowerCity began offering modified Freesat systems from Grundig and Alba that had their Freesat branding replaced with a Sat4free brand name.
 The requirement to enter a UK postcode was removed; the systems were instead set to use the version of the electronic programme guide appropriate for Northern Ireland through a hard-coded Belfast postcode.
 Sat4free was permanently closed down shortly after.

+In Ireland there is now an alternate FTA satellite service, Saorsat which only carries the RTE channels.